Find missing tests

 ✅ Undercover integrates with your CI and local workflow to warn on all methods, classes, blocks and branches that were changed without test coverage.
 Catch them early, prevent bugs and ship with confidence.

-These leading Ruby engineering teams review test coverage with undercover
+Leading Ruby engineering teams review test coverage with undercover

 How it works